ghl-agency/white-lable/funnels-landing-pages/index.md

 ---

+Agencies ready to build and host client lead generation assets inside their white label platform can access the full builder [here](https://www.gohighlevel.com/?fp_ref=smetrix28).

+---

 ## Checkout and Order Pages

 The builder supports product and service sales pages with integrated checkout.
-Order forms connect to payment processing and feed transaction data into [Billing and Pricing Management](billing-pricing).
+Order forms connect to payment processing and feed transaction data into [Billing and Pricing Management](/white-lable/billing-pricing/).

 - Create one-step and two-step order forms
 - Configure order bumps and upsell pages within the funnel sequence